-Bus passes are extremely cheap, but they can get quite packed and potentially become a hot spot for thieves to steal from tourists.
+Bus passes are incredibly cheap, but they can get quite packed and potentially become a hot spot for thieves to steal from tourists.

-Cancun has a tropical climate, making it either really rainy or dry.
-The city is warm year round, making it a nice place to visit any time of the year.
+Cancun has a tropical climate, making it either rainy or dry.
+The city is warm year round, making it a beautiful place to visit any time of the year.

 My Top Amazon Travel Picks